I think you guys are really going to hate me for this: letting the most awesome sewing cabinet get away.

 I tried to lie to myself and say, “It’s okay, Serena, the next great piece will come along…” But sometimes a piece is really unique and you can’t even find it on Google.
 That’s how unique some things are.

-Like this sewing cabinet I saw almost two weeks ago:
+Like this sewing cabinet I saw:

 By the looks of it, you can’t tell it’s a sewing cabinet.
 I thought it was a dresser.
 Dressers are a dime a dozen in these parts, and I would have just walked right on by.
 But it was one of those Monday mornings when you just have time on your hands to stroll through your favorite thrift store.
 So I decided to stop and investigate.